abullard1/Steam-Review-Constructiveness-Classifier/README.md

 The notebooks contain **useful code comments** throughout, describing what is happening at every step of the way.

-*An interesting case for further modifications or improvements, would be to augment or modify the training dataset.
+*An interesting case for further modifications or improvements, would be to **augment or modify the training dataset**.
 Feel free to do so.*

 ## <u>License</u>